 3. 935 CMR 500.145.

-All individuals delivering Marijuana and Marijuana Products for a Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement directly to Consumers shall be employees of the Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement and shall hold a valid Marijuana Establishment Agent registration.
+All individuals delivering for a Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement directly to Consumers shall be employees of the Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement and shall hold a valid Marijuana Establishment Agent registration.

-All Marijuana and Marijuana Products delivered by a Delivery-only Licensee shall be obtained from a licensed Marijuana Retailer.
+All Marijuana and Marijuana Products delivered by a Delivery Licensee shall be obtained from a licensed Marijuana Retailer.
+Delivery Licensees may deliver Marijuana Establishment Branded Goods carrying the Delivery Licensee’s brand or that of a licensed Marijuana Retailer.
+Delivery Licensees may deliver Marijuana Accessories from a licensed Marijuana Retailer, or source and deliver their own Marijuana Accessories.
+Delivery Licensees may not source electronic vape devices, hardware or batteries utilized in products that vaporize concentrates and oils, other than from a licensed Marijuana Retailer.

-Delivery-only Licensees shall only obtain Marijuana or Marijuana Products for delivery from a licensed Marijuana Retailer with which the Delivery-only Licensee has a Delivery Agreement.
+Delivery Licensees shall only obtain Marijuana or Marijuana Products for delivery from a licensed Marijuana Retailer with which the Delivery Licensee has a Delivery Agreement.

-All agreements between a Delivery-only Licensee and a Marijuana Retailer shall be disclosed under the requirements of licensure in 935 CMR 500.101 and subject to limitations on control over Licenses under 935 CMR 500.050(1)(a).
+All agreements between a Delivery Licensee and a Marijuana Retailer shall be disclosed under the requirements of licensure in 935 CMR 500.101 and subject to limitations on control over Licenses under 935 CMR 500.050(1)(b).

 The Commission shall be notified in writing of any substantial modification to a Delivery Agreement.

-A Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement and Marijuana Retailer may use a Third-party Technology Platform Provider to facilitate the ordering of Marijuana or Marijuana Products by Consumers.
+A Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement and Marijuana Retailer may use a Third-party Technology Platform Provider to facilitate orders by Consumers.

-All agreements between a Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement and a Third-party Technology Platform Provider shall be available for inspection as part of the requirements for licensure in 935 CMR 500.101 and shall be subject to the control limitations under 935 CMR 500.050(1)(a).
+All agreements between a Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement and a Third-party Technology Platform Provider shall be available for inspection as part of the requirements for licensure in 935 CMR 500.101 and shall be subject to the control limitations under 935 CMR 500.050(1)(a).

-The Commission shall be notified in writing within five days of any substantial modification to an agreement between a Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement and a Third-party Technology Platform Provider.
+The Commission shall be notified in writing within five days of any substantial modification to an agreement between a Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement and a Third-party Technology Platform Provider.

 Any Third-party Technology Platform shall comply with privacy and consumer protection standards established by the Commission.

-The Commission shall be notified in writing of an ongoing basis of any new or additional or assigned agreements between a Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement and a Third-party Technology Platform Provider within five days.
+The Commission shall be notified in writing of an ongoing basis of any new or additional or assigned agreements between a Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement and a Third-party Technology Platform Provider within five days.

-The maximum retail value of Marijuana or Marijuana Products allowed in a Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement's vehicle at any one time shall be $10,000.
+The maximum retail value of Marijuana or Marijuana Products allowed in a Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement's vehicle at any one time shall be $10,000.
+For purposes of this provision, “maximum retail value” shall mean the aggregate value of Marijuana and Marijuana Products as priced on the day of the order for delivery.

 All Marijuana and Marijuana Product deliveries shall be tracked using the Seed-to-sale SOR as designated by the Commission.

+Records of sales of Marijuana Accessories and Marijuana Establishment Branded Goods shall be maintained by the Delivery Licensee or Marijuana Establishment with a Delivery Endorsement, but may not be tracked in the Seed-to-sale SOR.

+For non-Marijuana or non-Marijuana Product sales, a Delivery Licensee or Marijuana Establishment with a Delivery Endorsement shall comply with Massachusetts tax laws, and DOR rules and regulations including, but not limited to, 830 CMR 62C.25.1: Record Retention and DOR Directive 16-1 regarding recordkeeping requirements.

-Deliveries of Marijuana or Marijuana Products by a Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement shall be geographically limited to:
+Deliveries by a Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement shall be geographically limited to:

 The municipality identified as the Marijuana Establishment License's place of business;